 Avoid paragraphs.
 Stick to one-liners, and plenty of white space.

-It’s a good idea at this stage to involve others, such as colleagues, your best sales person, a technical adviser, team leaders, etc. Show them your initial ideas.
+It’s a good idea at this stage to involve others, such as colleagues, your best sales person, a technical adviser, team leaders, your web marketing manager (if that's not you) etc. Show them your initial ideas.
 Explain it’s broad brush but that you need to get their input.
 Better still, let them know that you value their input.